Pleasanton, Kansas: History

 In 1864, General Alfred Pleasonton defeated the Confederates in the Battle of Mine Creek near present-day Pleasanton.
 This battle, involving 25,000 men, resulted in a Union victory which ended the threat of Confederate invasion in Kansas.

 Pleasanton had its start in the year 1869 by the building of the Kansas City, Fort Scott & Memphis Railroad through that territory.
 It was named in honor of General Alfred Pleasonton, though the city name is spelled differently.

 The first post office in Pleasanton was established in August 1869.

 Pleasanton's first church, namely the Fairmount Church, was constructed in 1884.
 On April 27, 2014 the church was destroyed by an EF2 tornado which also severely damaged the town's cemetery.

 From the 1950s to 1985, Pleasanton was home of Fundcraft, a publisher that specialized in printing fundraiser cookbooks for churches, synagogues, and civic associations across the country.
 While many of these community cookbooks have proven to be ephemeral, some have made their way into research libraries as evidence of American popular food culture.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.05 sqmi, of which 1.80 sqmi is land and 0.25 sqmi is water.

-Pleasanton is approximately 67 mi south of Kansas City.
+Pleasanton is approximately 67 mi south of Kansas City, Kansas.